Gallery-of-Kaeon/Kaeon-FUSION/Kaeon FUSION/Module Development Framework/Directives/README.md

 ## Framework Structure

-The framework comes in the form of an Eclipse project, although you're free to use any development environment that supports Java.
+The framework comes in the form of a Java project.

 The project itself is a fully functioning directive module, which provides access to one directive.